20 Delicious Facts About Peeps

 18. THEY’RE A BOON TO CREATIVITY.

-All over the country, Peeps have become the preferred media for a number of highly anticipated annual art contests, including The Washington Post’s Peeps Diorama Contest, which is now in its ninth year.
+All over the country, Peeps have become the preferred media for a number of highly anticipated annual art contests, including The Washington Post’s Peeps Diorama Contest, which is now in its tenth year.

 19. 37,000 PEEPS WEIGH ABOUT AS MUCH AS ONE BOY BAND.

-At least if that boy band is One Direction.
-The scientists at Just Born have estimated that it would take more than 37,000 pieces of marshmallow deliciousness to equal the combined weight of the London-based quintet.
-(Following Zayn Malik's departure from the band, the Peeps team adjusted that number to 29,882.)
+At least if that boy band is One Direction—prior to Zayn Malik's departure.
+The scientists at Just Born have estimated that it would take more than 37,000 pieces of marshmallow deliciousness to equal the combined weight of the band.
+Following Zayn Malik's departure, the Peeps team adjusted that number to 29,882.